Challengermode/OpenTransit/documentation/docs/concepts/generic-broker.md

 You can define **routing mappings** between endpoints—specifying which Receive Endpoint(s) should receive messages published to a given Publish Endpoint.

-In the [Basic Communication Tutorial](../tutorials/basic-communication.md) we have seen how Message types is used to Create and Configure Create Endpoints and Receive Endpoints.
+In the [Basic Communication Tutorial](../tutorials/basic-communication.md#generic-broker-topology) we have seen how Message types is used to Create and Configure Publish Endpoints and Receive Endpoints.

 > [!NOTE]
 > Some concepts in this documentation are still evolving.
 Details on how the Generic Broker constructs the underlying topology for different message types will be added in a future update.